SkinnyMind/icon_font/README.md

 and generate Flutter-compatible class that contains identifiers for the icons (just like [CupertinoIcons][] or [Icons][] classes).

+> Note: To have generated icon names in camel case, svg files should be named as `icon_name.svg` or `iconName.svg`

 The package is written fully in Dart and doesn't require any external dependency.
 Compatible with dart2js and dart2native.